ArthurH04/MovieMVC/README.md

 ## TODO

-- [ ] Design the remaining screens (MainScreen, MovieRegistrationScreen, MovieQueryScreen, MovieEditScreen)
-- [ ] Write the code for the controllers, models, and DAO classes for Movie

 ## Done ✓

 - [x] Completed the ActorDAO, controllers, models for Actor
 - [x] Design ActorRegistrationScreen, ActorQueryScreen, ActorEditScreen
+- [x] Design the remain screens
+- [x] Write the code for the controllers, models, and DAO classes